airtai/faststream/docs/docs/en/scheduling.md

 # Tasks Scheduling

 **FastStream** is a framework for asynchronous service development.
-It allows you to build disturbed event-based systems in an easy way.
+It allows you to build distributed event-based systems in an easy way.
 Tasks scheduling is a pretty often use case in such systems.

 Unfortunately, this functional conflicts with the original **FastStream** ideology and can't be implemented as a part of the framework.
 But, you can integrate scheduling in your **FastStream** application by using some extra dependencies.
 And we have some receipts on how to make it.